hannah-jj/self_profile_web/_posts/2017-02-21-first_gem_and_k_i_s_s.markdown

 layout: post
 title:  "First Gem and K.I.S.S"
 date:   2017-02-20 23:48:10 -0500
+excerpt_separator: <!--more-->
 ---

-2/20/2017 will always have a special place in my life journey going forward, because it is the day that I published my first Gem!!!
-You can celebrate the occasion with me by typing below into your terminal:
+2/20/2017 will always have a special place in my life journey going forward, because it is the day that I published my first Gem!!! <!--more-->You can celebrate the occasion with me by typing below into your terminal:

 ```
 $ gem install countries_of_the_world